Claude Code Hooks: Complete Guide to All 12 Lifecycle Events

 Exit code 2 is your power tool.
 A PreToolUse hook that exits 2 stops the tool.
 A Stop hook that exits 2 forces Claude to keep working.

-Command hooks run bash scripts:
+Command hooks run shell scripts:

 Prompt hooks use LLM evaluation (great for Stop/SubagentStop):